Fedrosauro/CHET-APPLICATION/README.md

 <br><br>

 <h2>Warnings ⚠️</h2>
-We strongly suggest <b>not to use personal passwords</b> of real accounts when doing the registration phase.
+We strongly suggest <b>not to use personal passwords</b> of real personal accounts when doing the registration phase.
 Even tough we've provided some kind of security checks for the application, a well studied SQL Injection (for example) could breach into the database and grabs information from tables.
 <br><br>

 <h2>Online Platform used</h2>